This summer say “yes” to potato salad. By making a few simple ingredient swaps you can enjoy this all-American side dish all season long!

 ¼ teaspoon salt

 Scrub potatoes well, but do not peel.
 Place potatoes in a stockpot, add water to cover and bring to a boil over high heat.

-Reduce heat to medium high and cook 12 to 15 minutes, or until a knife can easily pierce the potatoes, but they're still firm.
+Reduce heat to medium-high and cook 12-15 minutes, or until a knife can easily pierce the potatoes, but they're still firm.
 Pour off the hot water, and add cold water to the pot to help cool down the potatoes.
-Set potatoes aside while preparing remaining ingredients.
+Set potatoes aside while preparing the remaining ingredients.

 Remove the yolks from four of the eggs.
 Discard or save for another use.
 Roughly chop the four whites and two of the whole eggs, saving two for garnish.
 Add the chopped egg to a large mixing bowl.

 Add the onion and chopped pickles to the bowl.

 In a small mixing bowl, using a whisk, combine the mayonnaise, Miracle Whip, Greek yogurt, dill pickle brine, yellow mustard, garlic powder, salt and pepper.
 Whisk well to combine; set aside.

 Remove the cooled potatoes from the pot of water.
 With a paring knife, remove the potato peels (they will come off easily).
 Cut the potatoes into small cubes and add to the other ingredients in the mixing bowl.
 With a wooden spoon, gently toss the salad ingredients to mix.
 Add the dressing mixture and gently toss again to coat all ingredients well.